 “Like hell…” the younger man swore.

-Wade turned on him, releasing Charles and instead thumping the younger on the chest, forcing him back, showing his dominance.
-The spilled drink was the younger man’s fault, and Charles had seniority in the work group.
-Wade knew that if he let that be challenged so openly then it would open the door for any young buck to try it out, too.
+Wade turned on him, releasing Charles and instead thumping the younger on the chest, forcing him back, and showing his dominance.
+The spilled drink was the younger man’s fault, and Wade knew that if he let that be challenged so openly then it would open the door for any young buck to try it out, too.

 “I suggest you settle your dues first.
 You pay our Charles for the drink.
-If you still got a problem after that, then you can find another job,” Wade snapped.
+If you’ve still got a problem after that, then you can find another job,” Wade snapped.

 The younger man blinked as the threat settled in.
 “Wait, but…”